energyhelpline/energyhelpline.github.io/_drafts/cohesion/part2-refactoring-towards-cohesion.md

 | FormatTaxAmount() | 0               |
 | FormatValue()     | 0               |

-It's fairly obvious that the `FormatTaxAmount()` and `FormatValue()` methods are our first target as they use no fields at all.
+It's fairly obvious that the `FormatTaxAmount()` and `FormatValue()` methods are the least cohesive as they use no fields at all.
 In fact, there's a pretty big warning sign right there in the code; both these methods are marked as `static` meaning they belong to the class and not to instances of the class, therefore they are unlikely to access instance fields.
-Also, look at `FormatTaxAmount()`, this method really has nothing to do with calculating discounts and is not called by any of the other methods; it's probably only really here so that it can use the formatting provided by the `FormatValue()` method.
+Additionally, look at `FormatTaxAmount()`, this method really has nothing to do with calculating discounts and is not called by any of the other methods; it's probably only here so that it can use the formatting provided by the `FormatValue()` method.

 So, what to do?